VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     This is your **ONE AND ONLY** chance to copy this key, so make sure you record it before leaving this screen.

-    {{site.data.alerts.note}} The image below has the key redacted.
+    <strong>NOTE</strong>: The image below has the key redacted.
 Yours will of course not look like that

     ![Copy token](images/backup/copyToken.png)